Nguyen020903/myProfile/README.md

 In the repository **Settings → Pages**, set **Source** to deploy from the **`main`** branch and **root** (`/`).
 The live site URL will be `https://<your-username>.github.io/`.

-## Cleanup note

-If an empty `portfolio-website` folder remains after migrating, another process (for example the editor) may have had it open.
-Close anything using that path, then delete the folder manually—it is no longer needed.